BennettGN/bennettgn.github.io/index.markdown

 ___
 # About

 Hi!
 I'm Bennett Godinho-Nelson, a Software Engineer and full-time student at The Ohio State University.
-I'm currently pursuing a combined B.S./M.S. in Computer Science & Engineering, with an expected graduation date of May 2026.
+I'm currently pursuing a B.S./M.S. in Computer Science & Engineering, with an expected graduation date of May 2026.
+I graduated in May 2022 with my Associate's of Science Degree alongside my highschool graduation.

 At Ohio State, I work as an Undergraduate Teaching Assistant, helping students with Software Development 1 and Web Development Project courses.
 These roles allows me to blend my passion for learning with my love for teaching.